 BANK DEPOSITS: In 2022, bank deposits in Gila County (as of June 30) were up 8.4% from a year prior.
 That followed growth of 17.4% and 3.9% in 2020 and 2021, respectively.
 Growth in 2020 was the fastest on record (with records back to 1994).
 Deposits in recent years were helped along by COVID stimulus payments and programs.

-HOME PRICES & DAYS ON MARKET: In March 2022, the median price of homes sold in Gila County was $475,000, according to National Association of Realtors.
-That was up 35.7% from March 2021.
-The median days on market in March was 49, down from 54 in March 2021.
-As of May 2022, there were 682 homes listed for sale in Gila County, up from 671 in June 2021.
+HOME PRICES & DAYS ON MARKET: In March 2023, the median price of homes sold in Gila County was $380,000, according to National Association of Realtors.
+That was down 20.4% from March 2022.
+The median days on market in March was 61, the same as in March 2022.
+As of May 2023, there were 712 homes listed for sale in Gila County, up from 682 in May 2022.
 (Data in this section updated annually; for the most recent monthly data, visit Gila County, AZ Real Estate Market.)

-NEW HOME CONSTRUCTION: In 2021, permits were issued for 188 new single-family homes in Gila County, up from 181 in 2020.
-New single-family residential permits in 2021 were at their highest level since 2005.
+NEW HOME CONSTRUCTION: In 2022, permits were issued for 197 new single-family homes in Gila County, up from 188 in 2021 and 181 in 2020.
+New single-family residential permits in 2022 were at their highest level since 2005.
 For the most recent monthly data, click here.

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Gila County's travel industry (including business and leisure travel) generated $349.5 million in direct spending in 2021, up 21.6% following a COVID-related decline of 10.5% in 2020.
-Gila County's travel industry supported 2,900 jobs countywide in 2021 (up 5% after falling 5.2% the year prior) with associated household earnings of $90 million (up 6.4% following a 0.9% drop the previous year).
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Gila County's travel industry (including business and leisure travel) generated $362.7 million in direct spending countywide in 2022, up 3.8% from 2021 (the year 2021 saw a 21.6% increase, rebounding from a 10.5% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
+Gila County's travel industry supported 3,100 jobs countywide in 2022 (up 7.3% from the year prior) with household earnings of $99.5 million (up 10.6% from 2021), according to the study.